 Where the Objection is based on trademark rights, Section 3.5.2 of the Guidebook directs the Panel to consider eight non-exclusive factors in connection with the determination of whether the objection should be sustained.
 It is to be noted that the eight factors are not a scorecard and that a panel's view on them does not, by itself, determine the outcome of the Objection, but, rather, that they are factors to be considered.
-The
+The Panel addresses these factors below.

-&lt;sup>11 The Panel in United States Postal Service v.
+14 The Panel in United States Postal Service v.
 Amazon EU S.à.r.l, supra, also came to this conclusion after considering substantially the same arguments and evidence advanced by the Objector in this proceeding.
-Refer to Note 9 supra.
+Refer to Note 8 supra.

-&lt;sup>12 Federal Express Corporation owns United States trademark registrations for FEDEX INTERNATIONAL MAILSERVICE, U.S. Reg.
+15 Federal Express Corporation owns United States trademark registrations for FED EX INTERNATIONAL MAILSERVICE, U.S. Reg.
 No. 2,912,878, issued December 21, 2004, for "transportation of mail by airplane and truck" in International Class 39, and FEDEX INTERNATIONAL MAIL VIEW, U.S. Reg.
 No. 4,123,018, issued April 3, 2012, for "cargo services, namely, pick up, transportation and delivery of documents and packages by truck and plane."

-&lt;sup>13 United Parcel Services of America, Inc. (UPS) owns United States trademark registrations for UPS MAIL LOGIC, U.S. Reg.
+16 United Parcel Services of America, Inc. (UPS) owns United States trademark registrations for UPS MAIL LOGIC, U.S. Reg.
 No. 2,671,437, issued January 7, 2003, for "parcel and personal property sorting services" in International Class 35 and services including "transportation and delivery of packages and personal property by air, rail, boat and motor vehicle" in International Class 39, and UPS MAIL INNOVATIONS, U.S. Reg.
 No. 2,971,164, issued July 19, 2005, for services including "preparing online status reports regarding the tracking of mail and packages" in International Class 35 and services including "expedited document, package and personal property delivery by air, rail, boat and motor vehicles" in International Class 39.
-Deutsche Post AG (DHL) owns United States trademark registrations for GLOBAL MAIL PARCEL, U.S. Reg.
-No. 2,808,405, and

-&lt;sup>14 Deutsche Post AG (DHL) owns United States trademark registrations for GLOBAL MAIL PARCEL, U.S. Reg.
+17 Deutsche Post AG (DHL) owns United States trademark registrations for GLOBAL MAIL PARCEL, U.S. Reg.
 No. 2,808,405, and GLOBAL MAIL BUSINESS, U.S. Reg.
 No. 2,808,406, both issued on January 27, 2004, for services in International Class 39 including "postal services, namely, transport and delivery of letters, parcels, and small packets for third parties."
 Federal Express, UPS and DHL have disclaimed the exclusive right to use "mail" apart from the marks as shown.
 The Objector maintains that Federal Express and UPS use these marks only in connection with partnering arrangements with USPS, and only with mail originating from USPS.